-- -Use lessons, games, activities, and interventions recommended in the Firm Foundations Program for Kindergarten classrooms. - -Continue weekly implementation of "Your Turn to Talk" program - -Provide additional support to classroom teachers through LAC, ESL, SBRT, counselling, LST, FNSW, and LSW to support student programs and interventions; - -Maintain teacher participation in District instructional in-service and training and provide additional school-based in-services. - -Annually administer the TOPA to all Kindergarten students in January and identify students achieving below the 25th percentile rank; provide additional interventions and re-administer the TOPA to those students in June to ascertain growth. - -Provide additional phonological awareness training and practice intervention for identified groups. - Firm Foundations, developed by the North Vancouver School District, is a program of reading instruction for Kindergarten students. - TOPA Test of Phonological Awareness
+-Use lessons, games, activities, and interventions recommended in the Firm Foundations Program for Kindergarten classrooms.

+-Continue weekly implementation of "Your Turn to Talk" program

+-Provide additional support to classroom teachers through LAC, ESL, SBRT, counselling, LST, FNSW, and LSW to support student programs and interventions;

+-Maintain teacher participation in District instructional in-service and training and provide additional school-based in-services.

+-Annually administer the TOPA to all Kindergarten students in January and identify students achieving below the 25th percentile rank; provide additional interventions and re-administer the TOPA to those students in June to ascertain growth.

+-Provide additional phonological awareness training and practice intervention for identified groups.

+Firm Foundations, developed by the North Vancouver School District, is a program of reading instruction for Kindergarten students.

+TOPA - Test of Phonological Awareness

-Key Performance Measure: Baseline Target Actual Jan '13 June '14 June '14 TOPA (students scoring above the 25 th %ile) 80% 100% N/A
+Key Performance Measure: Baseline Target Actual Jan '14 June '15 June '15 TOPA (students scoring above the 25 th %ile) 78% 100% N/A

-In the two kindergarten classes, a total of 30 students were assessed using the Test of Phonological Awareness, and 6 of the 30 or 20% scored below the 25th percentile, thus indicating they are candidates for intervention for the remainder of the school year.
-January 2013 baseline must be used for the June 2014 target.
+In the three kindergarten classes, a total of 40 students were assessed using the Test of Phonological Awareness, and 9 of the 40 or 22% scored below the 25th percentile, thus indicating they are candidates for intervention for the remainder of the school year.
+January 2014 baseline must be used in relation to the June 2015 target.

-- Small group intervention is planned for all students scoring below the 25th percentile.
+Small group intervention is planned for all students scoring below the 25th percentile.
 This intervention will be provided by our LAC staff and supplemented by additional classroom support.
-Target and Actual are for the end of the 2013-14 school year.
+Target and Actual are for the end of the 2014-15 school year.